m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 Other private IP address spaces are specified in [RFC 1918](https://tools.ietf.org/html/rfc1918) (Section 3).

-Obviously two networks with the same IP address cannot coexist on the public internet, because routers wouldn’t know where to route a packet destined for that address.
+Obviously two networks with the same IP address cannot coexist on the public internet, because routers wouldn't know where to route a packet destined for that address.

 A NAT takes a group of private IP addresses and translates it to a single, globally visible IP address for communication with the broader internet.